ebaudrez/libpathcomp/README.md

 To evaluate an attribute, use pathcomp_eval().
 If the attribute is a single string value, that value is returned.
 Otherwise, if it's a Lua function, this function is called, and the result is returned.
+Otherwise, if it's an integer value, the integer is converted to a string, and the result is returned.
 Otherwise, if it's a multi-valued attribute, the result corresponding to the current alternative is returned.
 (More on the 'current alternative' later.)

 Note that pathcomp_eval() always returns a string, even for attributes that look like numbers.
 The string returned by pathcomp_eval() is allocated dynamically,